 Steve Kerr’s Playing Career

-Born in Beirut, Lebanon, Stephen Douglas Kerr is the son of Malcolm H. Kerr, the former president of the American University of Beirut who was killed by a gunmen in 1984.
-Kerr attended several schools in Middle Eastern countries, including Cairo American College in Egypt and American Community School in Beruit, before graduating from Palisades High School in Los Angeles.
+Kerr attended several schools in Middle Eastern countries, including Cairo American College in Egypt and American Community School in Beruit.
+He left the Middle East and graduated from Palisades High School in Los Angeles.

 Kerr played for the Suns as a rookie, Cleveland Cavaliers and Orlando Magic before finding a big-time role with the Chicago Bulls, where he won his first three NBA championships alongside Michael Jordan, and the 3-Point Shootout at the 1997 NBA All-Star Game.

 Once the Bulls dynasty broke up, Kerr won two more titles with the San Antonio Spurs.
 He also played for the Portland Trail Blazers.